SickChill/SickChill.Wiki/SickChill-installation-packages.md

 For many Devices there are installation packages compiled by community members.
 We try to collect as many as we can here.
 If you know about a package that isn't in the list yet, then please let us know.

+#### Some of these links are not correct.
+Please update this wiki if you find incorrect information

 ---